Teaching

 • Courses Taught: University of Illinois Urbana-Champaign

-RHET105: “Writing and Research” (In person: Fall 2016, one section | Spring 2017, one section | Fall 2017, two sections | Spring 2018, one section | Fall 2018, one section | Spring 2019, one section)
+RHET105: “Writing and Research” (In person: Fall 2016, one section | Spring 2017, one section | Fall 2017, two sections | Spring 2018, one section | Fall 2018, one section | Spring 2019, one section | Fall 2023, one section, Spring 2024, one section) Enrollment: 19

-Instructor of Record.
+RHET 102: “Principles of Research” (In person: Spring 2024, one section | Spring 2025, one section) Enrollment: 16 Instructor of Record.
 Focused on best practices for research and writing processes.
-Blackboard and technology elements, employs online and library research.
+Blackboard and technology elements, employed online and library research.
 Designed course to emphasize a range of writers from Virginia Woolf to Kiki Petrosino to Martin Luther King and multimodal projects.
-Enrollment: 18

-CW106: “Introductory Poetry Writing,” (In person: Spring 2018, one section)
+CW106: “Introductory Poetry Writing,” (In person: Spring 2018, one section) Enrollment: 12

 CW202: “Advanced Topics in Creative Writing,” (In person: Fall 2018, one section) Enrollment: 12